How to Increase Your Blog Reach with Pinterest

 (While I did continue to manually pin, it was not as consistent or with the amount of focus I had enforced the prior month.)

-From this, I conclude that Tailwind is a good way to automate a steady pinning process, more or less keeping everything at “status quo”.
-But Tailwind by itself may not be the best way to increase your pin reach.
+From this, I conclude that Tailwind is a good way to automate a steady pinning process.
+Which is ideal, because it’s not realistic to expect you can pin manually on a consistent basis.

 A word about Tailwind Tribes